 They decided to become a nonprofit architecture firm, to work on projects that otherwise couldn't afford high-priced designs.
 They've built a maternity care center in Malawi, a cholera hospital in Haiti, schools, all with the same principles of air flow, beauty, and creating jobs.
 A decade later, they have a staff of over 200, more than half of them Rwandan.

-We visited Butaro hospital this summer.
+We visited Butaro hospital last summer.
 Its central courtyard felt part medical center, part public gardens.
 And its covered outdoor waiting room and hallways, in this time of COVID, felt prescient.

 Michael Murphy: This entire hospital is designed around that simple idea that air flow, air movement, are the basic premise that we should design our buildings around, and in particular our hospitals so that patients don't transmit airborne diseases to each other.